0LNetworkCommunity/upgrades/README.md

-# Libra Framework Governance
+# Libra Framework Upgrades

-This is the Libra Framework Governance repository used for coordination by the community members.
+This is the Libra Framework Upgrade repository used for coordination by the community members.